hounddogai/hounddog/README.md

 ## What is it?

+*Shift Left on Privacy.
+No Retrofitting.
+No Headaches.*

+If your company builds applications, do not let privacy be an afterthought.
+Most privacy teams spend hours chasing data maps.
+HoundDog.ai automates this process completely.
+No more blind spots from privacy tools that miss hidden AI or third party integrations, and no more chasing app owners for the latest data flows.

-[HoundDog.ai](https://hounddog.ai/)'s Privacy by Design Code Scanner helps organizations proactively detect and prevent the overexposure of sensitive data in high risk mediums, which could lead to privacy violations.
-The scanner embeds privacy into every stage of development, from IDE to CI.
-It discovers third party and AI integrations, including shadow AI, detects exposures of Personally Identifiable Information (PII), Protected Health Information (PHI), and authentication tokens in LLM prompts and other often overlooked surfaces such as logs, files, and third party SDKs, blocks unapproved data types before any code reaches production, and generates audit ready Privacy Impact Assessments prefilled with detected data flows and privacy risks.
+HoundDog.ai’s static code scanner embeds privacy from IDE to CI.
+It maps sensitive data flows across AI and third party integrations (including shadow AI), detects privacy risks before code is deployed, and generates audit ready Records of Processing Activities and Privacy Impact Assessments prefilled with detected data flows and risks.

+Download it to your machine and try it for free.
+You can view the output in the CLI console and export it to a markdown file.
+See a sample report [**here**](https://github.com/hounddogai/hounddog/blob/main/hounddog-report.md).

 Our scanner can be used as a CLI that installs locally to scan cloned code repositories, or as IDE plugins that flag sensitive data leak issues as code is being written.
 The IDE plugins are available for [VSCode](https://marketplace.visualstudio.com/items?itemName=hounddog.hounddog-scanner), [Cursor](https://open-vsx.org/extension/hounddog/hounddog-scanner), [JetBrains](https://plugins.jetbrains.com/plugin/25684-hounddog-ai), and [Eclipse](https://marketplace.eclipse.org/content/hounddogai).
 The HoundDog.ai Cloud Platform (offered as part of the paid plan) also provides Source Code Management Platform Integrations - connecting directly to GitHub, GitLab, and Bitbucket (both cloud and enterprise versions) to automatically scan code, block PRs, and leave actionable PR comments.